Noah Eagle

 Noah Eagle (born December 11, 1996) is an American sportscaster.
-The son of sportscaster Ian Eagle, he is a play-by-play broadcaster for NBC Sports, calling primarily football games for the Big Ten Conference and National Football League, as well as basketball for the Big Ten, Big East Conference, National Basketball Association, and at the Summer Olympic Games.
+The son of sportscaster Ian Eagle, he is a play-by-play broadcaster for NBC Sports, calling primarily football games, College basketball, National Basketball Association, and the Summer Olympic Games.
 He is also a play-by-play announcer for the Tennis Channel, Brooklyn Nets, and NFL games airing on Nickelodeon and Netflix.

 Previously, Eagle was a play-by-play announcer for the French Open, CBS Sports, Fox Sports, and the Los Angeles Clippers.

 Early life

 Growing up, Eagle intended to follow in his father Ian's footsteps and pursue a career in broadcasting.
 A basketball fan, Eagle would shadow his father when he called NBA games.

-Raised in Essex Fells, New Jersey, Eagle graduated from West Essex High School in 2015 and attended Syracuse University’s S. I. Newhouse School of Public Communications, graduating in 2019.
+Raised in a Jewish family in Essex Fells, New Jersey, Eagle graduated from West Essex High School in 2015 and attended Syracuse University’s S. I. Newhouse School of Public Communications, graduating in 2019.
 At Syracuse, he showed promise as a play-by-play announcer when calling the Orange's basketball, football and lacrosse games.